 Color Genes of Pedigree Dogs

-This article assumes you are familiar with basic Mendelian genetics - i.e. that you understand what is meant by the terms 'gene', 'allele', 'phenotype' etc.
+This article assumes you understand Mendelian genetics - i.e. you know what is meant by the terms 'gene', 'allele', 'phenotype' etc.

-The genes that interest us can be broadly classified as either:
+The genes of interest can be broadly classified as either:

 - Color Genes: genes that affect the pigment color of hairs; OR